Gov. Murphy says New Jersey schools will open for in-person instruction this fall

 Murphy, a Democrat, unveiled his administration's guidelines for restarting in-person education during his daily news briefing.

-The guidelines lay out a number of requirements, but during a briefing with reporters, Education Commissioner Lamont Repollet stressed that districts will have flexibility to tailor the reopening to fit their needs.
+The 104-page guidance document lays out a number of requirements, but during a briefing with reporters, Education Commissioner Lamont Repollet stressed that districts will have flexibility to tailor the reopening to fit their needs.

 "I understand that this will be no easy feat," Repollet said.
 "Our guide will begin to fill in the picture of what a safe education system will look like in the fall."